Diagnosis and testing

 • Ultrasound images can show gallstones in the gallbladder or inflammation of the pancreas.

-• Computerized tomography (CT) scan show gallstones and the extent of inflammation.
+• CT scan can show gallstones and the extent of inflammation.

-• Magnetic resonance imaging (MRI) to look for irregular tissues or structures in the gallbladder, pancreas and bile ducts.
+• MRI can look for irregular tissues or structures in the gallbladder, pancreas and bile ducts.

 • Stool tests can measure levels of fat that could suggest your digestive system isn't absorbing nutrients as it should.

-Your doctor may recommend other tests, depending on your symptoms or other conditions you may have.
+Your healthcare professional may recommend other tests depending on your symptoms or other conditions you may have.

 Treatment

 There is no specific medicine to treat pancreatitis.
 Treatment begins with a hospital stay to manage symptoms and complications.
-These include:
+This includes:

 • Pain medicines.
 Pancreatitis can cause severe pain.
-Your healthcare team will give you medicines to help control the pain.
+Your healthcare team may give you medicines to help manage the pain.

 • Intravenous (IV) fluids.
-You will receive fluids through a vein in your arm to keep you hydrated.
+You may receive fluids through a vein in your arm to keep you hydrated.

 • Nutrition.
-You will begin eating again when you can do so without vomiting or pain.
+You may begin eating again when you can do so without vomiting or pain.
 In some cases, a feeding tube is used.

 When the symptoms and complications are under control, other treatments are used to treat underlying causes.
 These may include:

 • Procedures to open bile ducts.
-A procedure called endoscopic retrograde cholangiopancreatography (ERCP) is used to locate and remove a gallstone.
+A procedure called endoscopic retrograde cholangiopancreatography (ERCP) is used to locate and remove gallstones.
 A long tube with a camera is fed through the mouth and digestive system to the bile duct.
-This tube also is used to get tiny tools to the site to remove the stone and clear the bile duct.
-ERCP may itself trigger acute pancreatitis, but research about risk factors have helped improve outcomes.
+This tube also is used to get tiny tools to the site to remove the stones and clear the bile duct.
+ERCP may trigger acute pancreatitis, so it may not be for everyone.

 • Gallbladder surgery.
 If gallstones caused the pancreatitis, surgery to remove the gallbladder may be recommended.
 This procedure is called a cholecystectomy.